By Allison Hess

 1. Raise your liability limits.

 The best thing you can do to protect yourself is to raise your liability limits.
-As a minimum, we typically recommend limits of $25,000 for property damage (which is the minimum cost to replace a total car) and $2 million for bodily injury liability (which would typically cover pain and suffering in the case of an unfortunate fatality).
+As a minimum, we typically recommend limits of $100,000 for property damage and $250,000/$500,000 for bodily injury liability.

 Call us and talk to an insurance agent to discuss your necessary liability limits.